The $\omega$-categorification of Algebraic Theories: Collections

-Another integral piece of structure needed to define globular operads is the free strict $\omega$-category monad $\mathcal{T}: \Glob \rightarrow \Glob$.
-Just like the monad $T$ above, $\mathcal{T}$ is cartesian.
-This fact, as well as a more detailed explanation of its construction and use, can be found in \cite{leinster2004higher}.
+That $\mathcal{T}$ is cartesian, as well as a more detailed description of its construction and use, can be found in \cite{leinster2004higher}.
 Briefly, this monad takes a globular set $\mathcal{X}$ and returns the underlying globular set of the free strict $\omega$-category generated by $\mathcal{X}$.
-In other words, it takes a globular set $\mathcal{X}$ and constructs the globular set $\mathcal{T}(\mathcal{X})$ consisting of all possible pasting diagrams, or as we will often describe them, `globular words' built out of the cells of $\mathcal{X}$.
-The motivation for calling such a pasting diagram a word is that a pasting diagram, all of whose cells are cells in $\mathcal{X}$, can be thought of as a generalization of the notion of a word in some set $Y$ (i.e. a string of concatenated elements from $Y$).
+In other words, it takes a globular set $\mathcal{X}$ and constructs the globular set $\mathcal{T}(\mathcal{X})$ consisting of all possible pasting diagrams built out of the cells of $\mathcal{X}$.
+We will often describe these pasting diagrams as `globular words' built out of the cells of $\mathcal{X}$.
+The motivation for calling such a pasting diagram a word is to emphasize, for the sake of intuition, the analogy to the monoid of words constructed from a set of letters.
+Note that a pasting diagram, all of whose cells are cells in $\mathcal{X}$, can be thought of as a generalization of the notion of a word thought of as a string of concatenated elements from some set $Y$.
 The main difference between the two notions is that a globular word can be built out of concatenation of cells along any of their boundary cells, as opposed to the classical setting in which elements, or letters, can only be composed as horizontal strings.
 So in this way we can think of words on a set (in either setting) as simply an element, or cell, in the underlying object of the free monoid, or $\omega$-category, on the respective notion of set.
+Using this convention can sometimes be helpful when gaining intuition for the notion of globular pasting, which will be used frequently in what follows.
+Throughout this work, when we do use the terms `pasting diagram' or `pasting scheme', these are in the sense of Power\cite{PowerNPasting1991}.
+However, all cells of the pasting schemes and diagrams are globes.